r1ashwin/GENAI_FASHION_OUTFIT_GENERATOR/README.md

-first run 'npm install' in the cmd in both frontend and backend folders then type in the both the frontend and backend terminals 'npm run dev' or 'node index' and you're good to go!
+first run 'npm install' in the cmd in both frontend and backend folders

+and then type in both the frontend and backend terminals 'npm run dev' or 'node index' and you're good to go!